foss-haas/http-proxy-cli/README.md

 Usage: http-proxy [options] [ROUTES]...

 Options:
-  --port, -p         Set the port to listen on.                  [default: 8000] --hostname, -h     Set the hostname to listen on.       [default: "localhost"] --forwardHost, -H  Set Host HTTP header to proxy hostname.           [boolean] --verbose, -v      More output.
-Can be specified up to four times for max
+  --port, -p       Set the port to listen on.                    [default: 8000] --hostname, -h   Set the hostname to listen on.         [default: "localhost"] --header, -H     Set a specific header.
+  --proxyHost, -P  Set Host HTTP header to proxy hostname.             [boolean] --verbose, -v    More output.
+Can be specified up to four times for max output
-                     output.                                             [count]
+                   .                                                     [count]
   --version        Show version number                                 [boolean] --help, -?
 Show help                                           [boolean]

 Examples:
   http-proxy 8080                           Forwards all requests to the server